UCL-RITS/puppeteer-rampart-screenshot/README.md

 There is currently a known chromium bug that is affecting the behaviour of some fullpage screenshots, see here for more information [https://github.com/puppeteer/puppeteer/issues/1576](https://github.com/puppeteer/puppeteer/issues/1576).
 This seems to affect pages that have a large viewport height and causes the fullpage screenshot to duplicate content.

-If you are running into this issue there are currently two options: 1. set headless mode to false (app.js line 17); 2. take the fullpage screenshot manually.
+This application currently uses a workaround to take the fullpage screenshot until the above bug is fixed.
+This workaround uses Jimp [https://www.npmjs.com/package/jimp](https://www.npmjs.com/package/jimp) to merge several screenshots into a fullpage image.

 ---